Jaliel445/CrossDresser/README.md

 hide you.
 The same goes for the wig.
 Pick a style and color that makes you stand out in a crowd.
 Now, go out and have a good, LadyLike day.

+    Hello.
+It's me again.
+Now have you paid attention to the news.
+People that are LGBQ are not aloud in the same classroom as the other kids.
+What a screwed up mess is that.
+    When our government decides on a topic like this, it isn't Democracy any more, it's almost Socialism.
+But, it's not all the government's fault.
+It's basically the fault of those people who are HOMOPHOBES.
+       WHAT A BUNCH OF BUTTHOLES THEY ARE!!!!

+    Hope you have a LadyLike day!!